 Metadata also plays a role in many of the portlets.
-The "Recent Changes" portlet, for example, lists the last five items to have been changed (see Figure 5.12).
+The "Recent Changes" portlet, for example, lists the last five items to have been changed (see Figure 5.14 on the next page).
 The "last updated" time stamp (which is automatically updated by Plone whenever an item has been changed and saved) is used for keeping this portlet current.